Last updated on October 25th, 2021 at 11:29 pm

 Everything looks perfectly organized and you can not wait for the time when your plane will land at the Corfu airport.

-It is very natural, and it is better, believe us, to know before you arrive, everything you can do in Corfu.
+It is better before you arrive, to learn on this page, everything you can do in Corfu.

 Be sure that we searched a lot and our list will definitely help you, after all, we live permanently on the island and we know better than anyone what will really make your trip to Corfu most enjoyable.